learn-co-curriculum/hs-db-demo/README.md

 ###ActiveRecord

 ActiveRecord is the answer to all of our problems.
-ActiveRecord is a gem that allows us to establish relationships between classes and is the liason between the code and the database.
+ActiveRecord is a gem that allows us to establish relationships between classes and is the liaison between the code and the database.
 ActiveRecord is a DSL (domain specific language) so that we can write Ruby methods to save information to our database and pull information from the database.

 ActiveRecord also allows us to declare specific relationships between classes.
 Using ActiveRecord, we can explicitly declare a relationship between our Jungle class and our Animal class:

 ```ruby
 class Jungle